Phantom-J-A-T/requirement-analysis/README.md

 3. **Prevents Scope Creep and Miscommunication**
    Clearly documented requirements set boundaries for the project scope and prevent uncontrolled changes, while also improving collaboration between stakeholders and the development team.

+## Key Activities in Requirement Analysis

+Requirement Analysis consists of **five key activities** that ensure the requirements are accurately captured, analyzed, and validated before moving forward.
+These activities include:

+- **Requirement Gathering**
+  Collecting information from stakeholders, end-users, and other sources to understand what is needed from the system.

+- **Requirement Elicitation**
+  Engaging with stakeholders using interviews, surveys, workshops, and brainstorming sessions to uncover detailed requirements.

+- **Requirement Documentation**
+  Recording requirements clearly and systematically in documents such as Software Requirement Specifications (SRS) for reference by all team members.

+- **Requirement Analysis and Modeling**
+  Studying the collected requirements for clarity, consistency, and feasibility.
+This stage may include creating models, diagrams, or prototypes to represent the system.

+- **Requirement Validation**
+  Reviewing the documented requirements with stakeholders to ensure correctness, completeness, and alignment with project goals.